CaskAle/summit-pi-project/TJBot-setup-notes.md

 ### Speaker Volume

-If you are having trouble with the volume level of the speaker, you can adjust it from the command line with the command: `alsamixer`.
-Use the arrow keys on your keyboard to raise the volume to 100%.
-Press `esc` when you are done and it will save and exit.
-Now you should be able to hear the output at a much better volume.
+If you are having trouble hearing the output from the speaker, you can adjust the volume from the command line with the command: `alsamixer`.
+Use the arrow keys on your keyboard to raise or lower the volume.
+Press `esc` when you are done and it will save your changes.